GalvanizeDataScience/RPP-DSR-Reference/tasks.md

 # Daily & Weekly Tasks

 ## Every class day:
+### Lead DSR for-the-day responsibilities

 - Take attendance (*If the student is not in class, reach out to PL or the student directly)
-- Remember to RECORD lectures
+- Remember to RECORD lectures & upload it to the spreadsheet after class OR the following day
 - Open LEARN modules, assessments, and assignments for the day
 - Check and update cohort solutions repo
 - Check to see if an assessment grading is needed - grade and message the PL when the HUB spreadsheet has been updated